Seshasen/neptune-strands/README.md

 # neptune-strands
-Agentic AI system using Neptune
+Agentic AI system using Neptune in Strands Agent